eh-san/mmap-csv/README.md

 # mmap-csv

-A simple app to read large csv files containing id and duration columns using mmap system-call

-let's say we have a list of IDs that are saved in the `id.csv` file like this:
+mmap-csv is a lightweight C++ application designed to efficiently process large CSV files containing 'id' and 'duration' columns using the mmap system call.
+This application addresses scenarios where you have a list of IDs in a file named `id.csv` and multiple CSV files named in the format `input-yy-mm-dd.csv` saved in a specified path.

+## Input Files

+### id.csv

+This file contains a list of unique IDs.
+Example:

 |    id     |
 |:--------: |